You might have come across evaluation and outcome reports spanning more than 30 pages, peppered with charts, data tables and analytical insights.

 In this article, I will cover two show-stopping features that would boost credibility in any outcomes report.
 What I hope to demonstrate is that a one-page outcomes report that is regularly updated and used for the right reasons, which encompasses some form of these two features, is just as effective as a 30-page one.

 Being able to demonstrate how your beneficiaries have changed with time, as a result of your program/intervention, is perhaps the most important feature of an outcomes report.

 There are a couple of ways that you can show change over time:

 If your one-off program is delivering its intended outcomes, then the data should demonstrate an upward trend.
-In this instance, your workshop participants should report higher self-ratings of key attributes after the workshop compared to before.
+In this instance, your workshop participants should hypothetically report higher self-ratings of key attributes after the workshop compared to before.
 If not, then it is time to evaluate how the workshop can be improved.

 If your mentoring program is delivering its intended outcomes, then the data should demonstrate an upward trend.
-For instance, if the program was successful in instilling a sense of resilience in young people, then we should see self-rated resilience rise steadily with time since program commencement.
-If not, then it is critical that you dig deep into the program to find what needs fine-tuning.
+For instance, if the program was successful in instilling a sense of resilience in young people, then we should see self-rated resilience levels rise steadily with time since program commencement.
+If not, then it is critical that you dig deep into the program to find out what needs fine-tuning.

 Long-term tracking also helps you to understand whether your program had a sustained impact on its beneficiaries.
 In the mentoring example, we would rather see a steady increase and then a general sustaining of optimal resilience levels, as opposed to a temporary spike and then lull straight after the program.